COVID-19 FAQs

 Students who would like to be tested for COVID-19 can test using an at-home test or scheduling an appointment with Student Health Center at 610-436-2509.

-NOTE: The best timing to get tested for COVID-19 after an exposure is 4-7 days after the exposure occurred.
+NOTE: The best timing to get tested for COVID-19 is 4-7 days after the exposure occurred.
 It is important to know that a negative test cannot tell you for certain if you are or will become infected.
 A negative test DOES NOT mean you will not develop infection and become positive following exposure.
 If you have been exposed, wear a well-fitted mask for 10 days.

 What should I do if I tested, and my result was positive?